aantron/better-enums/doc/CompilerSupport.md

 ## Compiler support

 Better Enums aims to support all major compilers.
-It is known to definitely work on
+It is known to work on:

   - clang 3.3 to 3.6
   - gcc 4.3 to 5.1